simeononsecurity/simeononsecurity.ch/content/articles/demystifying-wmi-filtering-maximizing-gpo-control/index.en.md

 These examples illustrate the flexibility and power of **WMI filtering** in GPOs, allowing administrators to target policy application based on specific criteria.

 ## Conclusion

 WMI filtering is a valuable feature within Group Policy Objects that allows administrators to selectively apply policies based on the results of WMI queries.
-By utilizing WMI filters, administrators can precisely target policy application to specific computers or users, enabling more efficient and controlled policy management.
+By using WMI filters, administrators can precisely target policy application to specific computers or users, enabling more efficient and controlled policy management.
 In this article, we explored the concept of WMI filtering, understood its workings within GPOs, learned how to create WMI filters, and discovered practical examples of their usage.

 By incorporating WMI filtering into your GPO management practices, you can enhance the precision and effectiveness of policy application, ensuring that policies are applied only where they are intended to be.

 ## References

 - [Microsoft Docs: Create WMI Filters for the GPO](https://learn.microsoft.com/en-us/windows/security/operating-system-security/network-security/windows-firewall/create-wmi-filters-for-the-gpo)
 - [Microsoft Docs: about_WQL](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_wql?view=powershell-5.1)